Chapter 10 : Pancakes.

 “Most of these people have been here for two days and I still don’t know everyone’s name!”
 Finn whispered to Lily.

 “It gets easier, I promise.”
 She replied, noting that he wasn’t acting weird at all.
-Maybe nothing
+Maybe nothing had almost happened.

 “Well, if I have to meet one more person, I think my head is going to explode.”